 Encourage one-on-one check-ins within and across teams.

 I have a goal of setting up a weekly 30-minute connect with people I am less likely to work with on a daily basis.
-These connections are often as much about personal catch-ups than work but they maintain my network in ways that makes me more efficient in the work I do.
+These connections are often as much about personal catch-ups as work, but they maintain my network in ways that make me more efficient in the work I do.

 Don’t avoid (relationship-building) meetings.